Livonia: Duchy of Livonia (1561–1621)

-Kingdom of Livonia 1570–1578
+Kingdom of Livonia (1570–1578)

 The armies of Ivan the Terrible were initially successful, taking Polotsk (1563) and Parnawa (1575) and overrunning much of Grand Duchy of Lithuania up to some 250 km proximity of Vilnius.
 Eventually, the Grand Duchy of Lithuania and Kingdom of Poland formed the Polish–Lithuanian Commonwealth in 1569 under the Union of Lublin.
-Eric XIV of Sweden did not like this and the Northern Seven Years' War between the Free City of Lübeck, Denmark, Poland, and Sweden broke out.
+Eric XIV of Sweden did not like this, and the Northern Seven Years' War between the Free City of Lübeck, Denmark, Poland, and Sweden broke out.
 While only losing land and trade, Frederick II of Denmark and Magnus von Lyffland of the Œsel-Wiek did not fare well.
-But in 1569, Erik XIV became insane and his brother John III of Sweden took his place.
+But, in 1569, Erik XIV became insane and his brother John III of Sweden took his place.
 After all parties had been financially drained, Frederick II let his ally, King Zygmunt II August, know that he was ready for peace.
 On 15 December 1570, the Treaty of Stettin was concluded.

-In the next phase of the conflict, in 1577 Ivan IV took advantage of the Commonwealth's internal strife (called the war against Gdańsk in Polish historiography), and during the reign of Stefan Batory in Poland, invaded Livonia, quickly taking almost the entire territory, with the exception of Riga and Reval.
-In 1578, Magnus of Livonia recognized the sovereignty of the Polish–Lithuanian Commonwealth (not ratified by the Sejm of Poland-Lithuania, or recognized by Denmark).
+In the next phase of the conflict, in 1577, Ivan IV took advantage of the Commonwealth's internal strife following the Danzig rebellion during the reign of Stefan Batory and invaded Livonia, quickly taking almost the entire territory, with the exception of Riga and Reval.
+In 1578, Magnus of Livonia recognized the sovereignty of the Polish–Lithuanian Commonwealth (not ratified by the Sejm of Poland-Lithuania, nor recognized by Denmark).
 The Kingdom of Livonia was beaten back by Muscovy on all fronts.
-In 1578, Magnus of Livonia retired to The Bishopric of Courland and his brother all but gave up the land in Livonia.
+In 1578, Magnus of Livonia retired to the Bishopric of Courland, and his brother all but gave up the land in Livonia.

-Swedish Livonia 1629–1721
+Swedish Livonia (1629–1721)

 Sweden was given roughly the same area as the former Duchy of Livonia after the 1626–1629 Polish–Swedish War.
 The area, usually known as Swedish Livonia, became a very important Swedish dominion, with Riga being the second largest Swedish city and Livonia paying for one third of the Swedish war costs.
-Sweden lost Swedish Livonia, Swedish Estonia and Ingria to the Russian Empire almost 100 years later, by the Capitulation of Estonia and Livonia in 1710 and the Treaty of Nystad in 1721.
+Sweden lost Swedish Livonia, Duchy of Estonia and Swedish Ingria to the Russian Empire almost 100 years later, by the Capitulation of Estonia and Livonia in 1710 and the Treaty of Nystad in 1721.

-Livonian Voivodeship 1620s–1772
+Livonian Voivodeship (1620s–1772)

-The Livonian Voivodeship (Livonijos vaivadija; Województwo inflanckie) was a unit of administrative division and local government in the Duchy of Livonia, part of the Polish–Lithuanian Commonwealth, since it was formed in the 1620s out of the Wenden Voivodeship till the First Partition of Poland in 1772.
+The Livonian Voivodeship (Livonijos vaivadija; Województwo inflanckie) was a unit of administrative division and local government in the Duchy of Livonia, part of the Polish–Lithuanian Commonwealth, since it was formed in the 1620s out of the Wenden Voivodeship until the First Partition of Poland in 1772.

-Riga Governorate 1721–1796
+Riga Governorate (1721–1796)

 The Russian Empire conquered Swedish Livonia during the course of the Great Northern War and acquired the province in the Capitulation of Estonia and Livonia in 1710, confirmed by the Treaty of Nystad in 1721.
 Peter the Great confirmed German as the exclusive official language.
 Russia then added Polish Livonia in 1772 during the Partitions of Poland.